prdproduct-management

 Unresolved items with a default recommendation, who decides, and by when.
 Don't let open questions block the document — state your best guess and move forward.

-The single biggest upgrade you can make to your PRD process: trace every P0 requirement to customer evidence.
+The single biggest upgrade you can make to your PRD process: trace every P0 requirement to customer signal.

 This means: